d12frosted/elpa-mirror/nongnu/gptel-readme.txt

   model, or choose to redirect the input or output elsewhere (such as to the kill ring).

 - You can save this buffer to a file.
-When opening this file, turning on `gptel-mode' will allow resuming the conversation.
+When opening this file, turn on `gptel-mode' before editing it to restore the conversation state and continue chatting.

+gptel in Org mode:

+gptel offers a few extra conveniences in Org mode.
+- You can limit the conversation context to an Org heading with `gptel-org-set-topic'.

+- You can have branching conversations in Org mode, where each hierarchical outline path through the document is a separate conversation branch.
+  See the variable `gptel-org-branching-context'.

+- You can declare the gptel model, backend, temperature, system message and other parameters as Org properties with the command `gptel-org-set-properties'.  gptel queries under the corresponding heading will always use these settings, allowing you to create mostly reproducible LLM chat notebooks.

-Finally, gptel offers a general purpose API for writing LLM ineractions that suit how you work, see `gptel-request'.
+Finally, gptel offers a general purpose API for writing LLM ineractions that suit your workflow, see `gptel-request'.